laujan/ProposalManager/Dynamics Integration/Documents/Setup Guide.md

 updateSetting("https://<YOUR_TENANT_NAME_HERE>.crm.dynamics.com", true);
 ```

 2. Replace the <YOUR_TENANT_NAME_HERE> tag in the last line with the name of your tenant.
-The result should be something similar to https://contoso.crm.dynamics.com.
+The result should be something similar to https://contoso.crm.dynamics.com, or https://contoso0.crm.dynamics.com.
 3. Keep that code in handy.
 With a PC browser, login to your Dynamics 365 tenant as any user member of the System Administrator role.
 4. After the login, and after the main view has been loaded, open the JavaScript console of your browser.
 On Edge, this can be done pressing the F12 key; by default it should open a new window with the Console tab already open.
 5. Copy the entire code from your notepad, paste it onto the console, and execute the code by pressing ENTER.